Jeket/CQRS-Sample/README.md

 ## CQRS-EventSourcing pattern
 ````
 There are 2 types of events.
-1. Domain Events
+1. Domain Events (Same domain events)
-2. Integration Events
+2. Integration Events (Cross domain events)

 Publisher-Subscriber mechanisam is used in event sourcing to communicate within the module and outside of modules.
-Commands will publish events, and subscribers will run on publishing of events.
+Commands will publish events, and Event subscribers will be executed on event published.
 All database operation needs to be done from event.
 ````